davidjosearaujo/re-android-reversing/docs/Report.md

 ## Walkthrough

-The main application file are present ant **com.tragisoap.fileandpdfmanager**, so it makes sense to start from here our search.
-Most of the files appear harmless, but when coming across the class _PartPreviewActivity_, we can notice some strange pattern in the code.
+The main application files are present at **com.tragisoap.fileandpdfmanager**, so it makes sense to start from here our search.
+Most of the files appear harmless, but when coming across the class _PartPreviewActivity_, we can notice some strange patterns in the code.

 ```java
 public final void onCreate(Bundle bundle) {